studiowebux/cardano-private-node/infrastructure-resources/HOW_TO.md

 docker compose build
 cp faucet-ui/.env.example faucet-ui/.env
+# The first time it will fail, this is expected.
 docker compose up -d
+# Running this command right after it showes failed to start, will setup the required files.
-docker exec -it -w /app/cardano-node/ launcher bash -c "./scripts/babbage/mkfiles.sh" docker compose up -d docker compose ps -a
+docker exec -it -w /app/cardano-node/ launcher bash -c "./scripts/babbage/mkfiles.sh"
+# You have more or less 30 seconds to restart the cluster.
+docker compose up -d
+# Everything should show as UP
+docker compose ps -a

+# After few seconds this command will show that the chain is synced.
-docker exec -it launcher bash
+docker exec -it launcher bash -c "cardano-cli query tip --testnet-magic 42"
-export CARDANO_NODE_SOCKET_PATH=/app/cardano-node/example/node-spo1/node.sock
-cardano-cli query tip --testnet-magic 42

 # This one the first time will either get stuck or take a very very very long time.
+# DBSync can block the whole thing, as it is a test environemtn I simply restart it to skip the indexes (See youtube video for what it does.)
 docker compose logs cardano-db-sync postgres -f docker compose stats
-# has the message, you can skip the indexes.
+# You can skip the indexes.
+Doesn't work everytime the command is ran...
 docker compose restart cardano-db-sync
 ```